code-423n4/2024-06-size/README.md

 - Price feeds must be redeployed and updated in case any Chainlink configuration changes (stale price timeouts, decimals, etc)
 - In case Chainlink reports a wrong price, the protocol state cannot be guaranteed.
 This may cause incorrect liquidations, among other issues
 - In case the protocol is paused, the price of the collateral may change during the unpause event.
 This may cause unforseen liquidations, among other issues
+- It is not possible to pause individual functions.
+Nevertheless, BORROW_RATE_UPDATER_ROLE and admin functions are enabled even if the protocol is paused
-- Users blocklisted by underlying tokens (e.g. USDC) may be unable to withdraw
+- Users blacklisted by underlying tokens (e.g. USDC) may be unable to withdraw
+- If the Variable Pool (Aave v3) fails to `supply` or `withdraw` for any reason, such as supply caps, Size's `deposit` and `withdraw` may be prevented
+- Centralization risk related to integrations (USDC, Aave v3, Chainlink) are out of scope
+- The Variable Pool Borrow Rate feed is trusted and users of rate hook adopt oracle risk of buying/selling credit at unsatisfactory prices
+- The insurance fund (out of scope for this project) may not be able to make all lenders whole, maybe unfair, and may be manipulated
+- LiquidateWithReplacement might not be available for big enough debt positions
-- All issues acknowledged on previous audits
+- All issues acknowledged on previous audits and automated findings

 ✅ SCOUTS: Please format the response above 👆 so its not a wall of text and its readable.